 • Return of premium policies

-Finally, return of premium policies are a useful feature that can be added to several types of term life insurance.
-While not actually a specific policy type, adding a return of premium life insurance rider means that, if you have not passed away when the policy term expires, you will receive back all the premium you paid into the policy.
-A return of premium endorsement does usually increase the cost of life insurance, but you could get the money back if you outlive your policy.
+A return of premium rider is a useful feature that can be added to several types of term life insurance.
+While not actually a specific life insurance policy type, adding a return of premium rider means that if you have not passed away when the policy term expires, you will receive back all the premium you paid into the policy.
+That said, a return of premium rider usually increases the cost of life insurance.

 Learn more: Best term life insurance companies